How do I resolve "CannotPullContainerError" errors when I launch an EC2 task in Amazon ECS?

 Short description

-The CannotPullContainerError occurs due to any of the following issues:
+The CannotPullContainerError occurs for the following reasons:

 • The image name or tag doesn't exist.